zama-ai/tfhe-rs/tfhe/docs/Boolean/tutorial.md

 }
 ```

-## Encrypting Inputs using a public key
+## Encrypting inputs using a public key

 Once the server key is available on the **server side**, it is possible to perform some homomorphic computations.
 The client simply needs to encrypt some data and send it to the server.
 Again, the `Ciphertext` type implements the `Serialize` and the `Deserialize` traits, so that any serializer and communication tool suiting your use case can be utilized: